DavidAJohnston/APINetwork/README.md

 * B. provide access to a wide variety of both private and public API's.
 * c. provide access to the private and public API's in a federated manner for data that is technically easy to host and index, such as IMAP and Exchange information.
 * D. aquire initial backing as part of crowdsale to incentizive developers to build the API Network Protocol's software.
-* E. operate using the "APICoin" to grant access its service.
+* E. operate using the "APICoin (XAP)" to grant access its service.
-* F. compensate and incentivize nodes that are providing the API Network service in "APICoins"
+* F. compensate and incentivize nodes that are providing the API Network service in "APICoins (XAP)"

 ## Technical Assumptions